priyathamrao/Touch-sensor-indicator/README.md

 # Touch-sensor-indicator
-Here I used a capacitive touch sensor connect to arduino to show indications
+Here I used a capacitive touch sensor connected to arduino to show indications using LED's